-- (ii) acts which inflict injury or mental and physical suffering to staff; - (iii) acts which damage facilities or equipment; - (iv) acts which interfere with the implementation of classes including educational activities. - (2) When a municipal board of education orders the suspension of an elementary school child pursuant to the provisions of the preceding paragraph, it must hear the opinions of the custodians in advance, and issue a document stating the reason and period. - (3) Beyond what is provided for in the preceding paragraph, the necessary matters for procedure to order suspension are to be prescribed by the board of education regulations. - (4) A municipal board of education is to take necessary measures for education, including supporting the learning of the elementary school child in relation to the suspension order during the period of the elementary school child's suspension.
+- (ii) acts which inflict injury or mental and physical suffering to staff; - (iii) acts which damage facilities or equipment; - (iv) acts which interfere with the implementation of classes including educational activities. - (2) When a municipal board of education orders the suspension of an elementary school pupil pursuant to the provisions of the preceding paragraph, it must hear the opinions of the custodians in advance, and issue a document stating the reason and period. - (3) Beyond what is provided for in the preceding paragraph, the necessary matters for procedure to order suspension are to be prescribed by the board of education regulations. - (4) A municipal board of education is to take necessary measures for education, including supporting the learning of the pupil in relation to the suspension order during the period of the pupil's suspension.